deepika-shrestha/HotelReservation/README.md

 ### Running the application
 #### NetBeans Instructions
 --------------------
- * git clone and Import the project
+ * Git clone and Import the project
  * Right-click on project
     * Run